jeff-hamm/LCAnalyzeFFT/README.md

 Just clone/unzip to your arduino/libraries folder.
 Check out the example for usage.

+## Wiring
+I recommend using Paul's offset circuit to connect your signal to your teensy. https://github.com/PaulStoffregen/Audio/blob/master/gui/adccircuit.png

 ## Usage
 This library exposes an extremely simple interface for a 256 sample FFT on the Teensy-LC platform.
 Simply initialize to